Frycos/frycos.github.io/_posts/2024-07-10-dynamics-ups-and-downs.markdown

 In "Hunting for Json Deserialization" I also mentioned a few outstanding research references on Json deserialization.
 We learn from them that Json serializers use various algorithms trying to reconstruct an object from a serialized representation.
 Calling constructors are used a lot by gadget re*search*ers but also Setters.
 Of course there are more variants but we'll focus on the most successful methods so far.
 I actually did some deep-dive into the Newtonsoft Json serializer and was surprised how flexible, creative and powerful it is.
 Just one example which I didn't know (and hear about) before: the deserialization processor could utilize a parameterized constructor to create the object with one or few predefined fields from the serialization stream.
 If there are more fields, not being part of a constructor definition, it searches for Setters additionally.

-> **Advice #13**: From time time it's a good idea to make a deep-dive into 3rd party library code bases.
+> **Advice #13**: From time to time it's a good idea to make a deep-dive into 3rd party library code bases.
 For a better understanding of its inner workings, but also to strengthen your knowledge base.

 And now the pain begins: searching for a gadget with could pass the SerializationBinder based on members of the allow list.
 You could now go through the classes of each namespace in dnSpy.